 Rustic Tree Trimmings

-You know those extra branches you trim off your Christmas tree and toss without a second thought?
+You know those extra branches you trim off your real Christmas tree and toss without a second thought at the beginning of the Christmas season?
 Save those!
 We’re all about reusing and saving money where we can.

-You can style them as longer branches on a coffee table or dining table.
-Or, trim them into smaller sprigs and incorporate them into vases, on holiday cards, or as an extra flair for an elaborate cheese and charcuterie board.
+You can style the evergreen boughs as longer branches on a coffee table or dining table.
+Or, trim them into smaller sprigs and incorporate them as natural greenery in holiday vases, on holiday cards, or as an extra flair for an elaborate cheese and charcuterie board.
 Plus, there’s no rule saying you can’t add some of your real tree trimmings to your faux decorations!
 It will add some texture and life to your favorite pieces.

 Have you listened to my podcast?
 Check out The Mom Confidential!